 and Cloud Speech-to-Text will include time offset values for the beginning and

-and end of each spoken word that is recognized in the audio for your
+end of each spoken word that is recognized in the audio for your request.

 For more information, see

 Cloud Speech-to-Text has added recognition support for 30 new languages.
-For a complete list of all supported languages, see Language Support.
+For a complete list of all supported languages, see the language support reference.

 The limit on the length of audio that you can send with an asynchronous recognition request has been increased from ~80 to ~180 minutes.
-For information on Cloud Speech-to-Text limits, see Quotas & Limits.
-For information on asynchronous recognition requests, see the transcribing long audio files guide.
+For information on Cloud Speech-to-Text limits, see the quotas & limits.
+For more information on asynchronous recognition requests, see the transcribing long audio files guide.

 April 18, 2017